SymfonyCasts/messenger/sfcasts/serializer-classes.md

 ```

 Back in the Rabbit manager, I'll change the `emojis` key back to `emoji` and...
 publish!
-Over in the terminal... sweet!
+In the terminal... sweet!
 It worked!
 Now change the `type` header
 to something we don't support, like `photo`.
 Publish and... yea!
 An exception
 killed our worker:

 > Invalid type "photo".

 Ok friends... yea... that's it!
-Woh, congrats on making it to the end!
+Congrats on making it to the end!
 I hope
 you enjoyed the ride as much as I did!
 I mean, handling messages asynchronously...
 that's pretty fun stuff.
-The *great* thing about Messenger is that it works great
+The *great* thing about Messenger is that it works brilliantly
 out of the box with a *single* message bus and the Doctrine transport.
 Or, you
 can go *crazy*: create multiple transports, send things to RabbitMQ, create custom
 exchanges with binding keys or use your own serializer to... well... basically
 do *whatever* you want.
-The power... it's.. intoxicating!
+The power... it's... intoxicating!

-So, start writing some crazy handler code and then... handle it later!
-Let us know
+So, start writing some crazy handler code and then... handle that work later!
+And
-what you're building.
-And as always, if you have some questions, we're there for
+let us know what you're building.
+As always, if you have some questions, we're there
-you in the comments.
+for you in the comments.

 Alright friends, seeya next time!